Broadband without Phone Line? No landline, No problem

-An increasing number of us have absolutely no use for a landline phone, yet our broadband providers continue to install a phone line and charge us (sometimes without making it clear they will do so - we’re looking at you, Sky) for line rental.
+An increasing number of us are specifically looking for broadband without phone line, yet our broadband providers continue to install a phone line and charge us (sometimes without making it clear they will do so - we’re looking at you, Sky) for line rental.
 Why is this?
 Do we really need it?
 Let us talk you through why most providers still insist on installing one, whether it’s possible to avoid and if it’s worth avoiding.

 In short, it depends on how you’re connected to the internet.
 If you get set up the old-fashioned way, you will need a phone line, but there are now a few options out there to help you avoid it.
-The main ways in which it’s possible to connect to broadband are the following:
+The main ways in which it’s possible to get broadband without phone line for your home:

 - ADSL - this is the most widely available type of broadband connection, and unfortunately does rely on phone lines to send data.